 Save money wherever possible

 Now that you're nearing retirement, every penny saved matters.
 Review your monthly budget and decide which subscriptions you can live without.
 Brainstorm ways to cut down on your energy and transportation costs.
-You might even consider downsizing now instead of waiting for retirement.
+You might even consider downsizing now instead of waiting for retirement to eliminate some money stress.

 The more money you can tuck away now, the happier you'll be when you're able to spend it in a few years.